-Practitioners from the following professions are currently on the sub-register: Aboriginal and Torres Strait Islander health practice, dental practice, diagnostic radiography, medical practice, midwifery, nursing, occupational therapy, optometry, pharmacy, physiotherapy, podiatry and psychology.
+They were from the following professions: Aboriginal and Torres Strait Islander health practice, dental, medical radiation practice, medical, midwifery, nursing, occupational therapy, optometry, pharmacy, physiotherapy, podiatry and psychology.

 These practitioners no longer have the notation – ‘Registered on pandemic response sub-register’ on their registration and are now registered until:

 Practitioners who wish to continue practising after these dates will need to renew their registration as normal (standard declarations and fees apply).
 If they had non-practising registration before being on the sub-register and would like to return to that registration type, they will need to make the appropriate application at renewal (request a change to non-practising registration).
 Alternatively, they can do nothing and allow their registration to lapse.